yonghanjung/FD-CATE/README.md

 # Heterogeneous Front-Door Effects: Debiased Estimation with Quasi‑Oracle Guarantees

-This supplement accompanies the ICLR submission **“Heterogeneous Front‑Door Effects: Debiased Estimation with Quasi‑Oracle Guarantees.”**
+This supplement accompanies the  **“Debiased Front-Door Learners for Heterogeneous Effects.”**
 It includes minimal, runnable code to reproduce (i) the synthetic studies and (ii) the FARS case study reported in the paper.

 ---